Are playing cards allowed?

 No, these would be considered inappropriate because of the liquid.

-What type of sweets are allowed in shoebox gifts?
+Are sweets allowed in shoebox gifts?

 Is lip gloss OK to pack in a shoebox gift?